Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Preliminaries and System Formulation

-CBFs/HOCBFs are commonly employed to transform constrained optimal control problems into quadratic programs that are very efficient to solve \cite{Aaron2014}.
+The main advantage of CBFs/HOCBFs lies in their high computation efficiency for nonlinear systems \cite{Aaron2014}.
 They are used to guarantee system safety.
 In this paper, we use CBFs/HOCBFs to achieve safe manipulation for soft-rigid robots.